01 December 2013

 Maybe it’s burnout.

-Or maybe it’s just finally understanding that not everything needs to change to be meaningful.
+Or maybe it’s just finally understanding

-Because the truth is, life doesn’t move in leaps.
+life doesn’t move in leaps.

-It unfolds in cms.
+It unfolds in centimeters.

 In the bites of tapsilog.

-In small talks.
+In small talk.

 In shared glances and quiet returns.